AdobeDocs/experience-platform.en/help/destinations/catalog/email/marketo-munchkin.md

 [!DNL Marketo’s Munchkin] JavaScript allows for tracking of end-user page visits and clicks to your [!DNL Marketo] landing pages and external web pages.

 [!DNL Marketo Munchkin] is an email extension in Adobe Experience Platform.
-For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.101054.marketo-munchkin.html).
+For more information about Marketo Munchkin, read [Lead Tracking](https://developers.marketo.com/javascript-api/lead-tracking/) in the Marketo documentation.

 This destination is an Adobe Experience Platform Launch extension.
 For more information about how Platform Launch extensions work in Platform, see [Adobe Experience Platform Launch extensions overview](../launch-extensions/overview.md).